How to Design a Luxury Routine

 Finally, my significant other (and travel companion) called me out on this self-sabotaging behavior and I realized that it made no sense to be in these awe-inspiring places without being fully present.
 So when we touched down in Turkey I came up with the concept of a luxury routine:

-How would I structure my day if there was no one putting demands on my time and attention?
+How do I structure my day since there is no one putting demands on my time and attention?
 How might I get the most out of each day while balancing my various interests and commitments?